About

 'Coppinger stunned with her confident soprano voice, which stood out even in large chorus numbers'

-Laura has been kindly supported by Help Musicians as a Postgraduate Award holder, by The Caird Trust, by the Sutherland Page Trust, and by Broadway Arts Festival.
+Laura is a previous graduate of the Royal Conservatoire of Scotland (MA in Vocal Performance) where she held a scholarship, the Dunedin Consort’s Bridging the Gap scheme 2022/23, and Leeds Lieder Festival Young Artist Programme (2024).
+She has been kindly supported by Help Musicians as a Postgraduate Award holder, by The Caird Trust, by the Sutherland Page Trust, and by Broadway Arts Festival.

 For an up to date biography, please contact Laura directly via the contact page.